mahdi-b/ics438f23/morea/home.md

 <br/>
 <br/>
-Attendance site can be accessed <a href="https://www.cognitoforms.com/MahdiBelcaid/AttendanceICS438F23"> here.</a>
+Attendance form can be accessed <a href="https://www.cognitoforms.com/MahdiBelcaid/AttendanceICS438F23"> here.</a>